 As shown, the use of different data sources and different concepts can lead to different conclusions.
 In this section we therefore have a closer look at methodical choices that have to be made concerning the four areas introduced in section 2 (defining economic resources, measuring inequality, statistical units, coverage Issues) when working with tax data.
 We discuss how good theoretical relevant concepts can be addressed with tax data and we provide empirical evidence for crucial topics within the four introduced methodical relevant areas.
 Table 1 gives an overview on topics covered in the rest of this paper.
 The table also shows the data we used for each specific calculation.
 In general our main strategy is to apply different possible concepts within one of the defined areas while holding other conceptual differences constant.
 With this strategy we show, where the assessment of inequality is sensitive to conceptual choices and where not.
 Because the availability of data or certain information can change over time, we are forced to restrict certain analysis on specific time periods and to use different datasets.

 The core of our analysis is always tax data.
 Our main data source are income tax data for individuals published by the Swiss Federal Tax Administration (FTA).
 Federal taxes are collected and documented by the FTA since 1915.
 Being called a war-tax in the beginning, the federal tax was renamed to crisis levy in 1934, defense-tax in 1939 and is finally known as direct federal tax since 1983.
 The time frame we were able to collect ranges from 1945 to 2011 including 44 tax periods.
 While the FTA provides data in machine readable form since 1973 we collected earlier data by scanning hard copies..
 In general data is provided by the FTA in an aggregate form for privacy reasons, i.e. they are classified into numerous income brackets.
-Because these data not always contain all desired information, we additionally use FTA published statistical key figures based on the federal tax statistics.
+Because these data not always contain all desired information, we additionally use FTA published key figures based on the federal tax statistics.
 This figures include Gini coefficients and percentiles ranging from 1973-1974 to 2010 for individuals, who had to pay federal taxes and from 1995-1996 for all taxable individuals.
 Furthermore, we use individual cantonal tax data from Berne, because these data contain a register based household-ID, which allows us to address test (4) and (7) in a way, that is not possible with FTA tax statistic.
 For test (7) we finally use the Household and Consumption Survey (HBS).

 Table 1 : Overview on topics with empirical test on inequality related methodological decisions.